Ayaan Hirsi Ali: Political career

 After gaining her degree, Hirsi Ali became a Fellow at the Wiardi Beckman Stichting (WBS), a think tank of the center-left Labour Party (PvdA).
 Leiden University Professor Ruud Koole was steward of the party.
 Hirsi Ali's writing at the WBS was inspired by the work of the neoconservative Orientalist Bernard Lewis.

-She became disenchanted with Islam, and was shocked by the September 11 attacks in the United States in 2001, for which al-Qaeda eventually claimed responsibility.
+She became disenchanted with Islam and was shocked by the September 11 attacks in the United States in 2001, for which al-Qaeda eventually claimed responsibility.
 After listening to videotapes of Osama bin Laden citing "words of justification" in the Qur'an for the attacks, she wrote, "I picked up the Qur'an and the hadith and started looking through them, to check.
 I hated to do it, because I knew that I would find Bin Laden's quotations in there."
 During this time of transition, she came to regard the Qur'an as relative—it was a historical record and "just another book."

 Reading Atheïstisch manifest ("Atheist Manifesto") of Leiden University philosopher Herman Philipse helped to convince her to give up religion.
 She renounced Islam and acknowledged her disbelief in God in 2002.
 She began to formulate her critique of Islam and Islamic culture, published many articles on these topics, and became a frequent speaker on television news programs and in public debate forums.
 She discussed her ideas at length in a book titled De zoontjesfabriek (The Son Factory) (2002).
 In this period, she first began to receive death threats.

 Cisca Dresselhuys, editor of the feminist magazine Opzij, introduced Hirsi Ali to Gerrit Zalm, the parliamentary leader of the centre-right People's Party for Freedom and Democracy (VVD), and party member Neelie Kroes, then European Commissioner for Competition.
-At their urging, Hirsi Ali agreed to switch to their party of the VVD and stood for election to Parliament.
+At their urging, Hirsi Ali decided to switch her party membership and joined the VVD, on whose list she also stood for election to the States General of the Netherlands.
 Between November 2002 and January 2003, she lived abroad while on the payroll as an assistant of the VVD.

 In 2003, aged 33, Hirsi Ali successfully fought a parliamentary election.
 She said that the Dutch welfare state had overlooked abuse of Muslim women and girls in the Netherlands and their social needs, contributing to their isolation and oppression.

 During her tenure in Parliament, Hirsi Ali continued her criticisms of Islam and many of her statements provoked controversy.
 In an interview in the Dutch newspaper Trouw, she said that by Western standards, Muhammad as represented in the Qu'ran would be considered a pedophile.
 A religious discrimination complaint was filed against her on 24 April 2003 by Muslims who objected to her statements.
 The Prosecutor's office decided not to initiate a case, because her critique did "not put forth any conclusions in respect to Muslims and their worth as a group is not denied".